 I apologise for the lack of sauce measurements.
 I don’t measure, just slosh it in.
 Add a little of both the oyster sauce and honey, a tablespoon or two to start, give it a good mix, taste and adjust.
 Add more honey if you like it sweeter, add more of both if you like your stir-fry saucey.

 If you toss noodles through the stir fry, particularly rice noodles, they will absorb some of the extra sauce, giving them lots of flavour.
 I used Hokkien noodles in the picture above.

-- Heat a wok or pan to high, add a little oil (not olive it will burn) and stir fry chicken in batches until just cooked through.
-Remove from wok.
+- Heat a wok or pan to high, add the oil and stir fry chicken in batches until just cooked through.
+Remove from wok/pan.

 - Turn down the heat a little and add onion and stir fry for a minute or two until tender.
 Add capsicum and garlic and stir fry for a further minute.

 - Add vegetables and continue to stir fry for a couple of minutes before adding the sauces, stirring, tasting and adjusting.
 Cook until the vegetables are at your preferred tenderness.

 - Add the cashews and return chicken to pan.